-Items in Cash Flow from Financing Activities?
+List of Items included in Cash Flow from Financing Activities

 Common items included in the cash flow from Financing activities are as follows –